 Living History with Joe Certaine

 Joe Certaine is a descendant of Sgt.
 Robert Certain, 1st South Carolina Volunteer Infantry (33rd USCT) who was courts martialed and sentenced to death by hanging for his role in the pay mutiny.
+His ancestors' names are inscribed on the African American Civil War Memorial located at Vermont Avenue and U Street NW in Washington D. C. The monument is a tribute to the black soldiers and sailors who fought against slavery and helped the Union win the American Civil War.

 Black soldiers were unfairly being paid less than white soldiers in the Union Army and also being charged for their uniforms during the Civil War.
 Many units refused to be paid less than white soldiers of the same rank and would not accept any pay until the matter was rectified.
 Many men were punished and one was actually executed during this military protest for equal treatment.
 Robert Certain's sentence was eventually rescinded and the U.S. Congress finally corrected the problem.
 He lived to fight for and witness the coming of Jubilee.